cs6450-PlaceholderName/cs6450-labs/README.md

 # Reflections

+Peeling back the onion is an invarient of optimizing.
+Being able to understand typical latencies for network and machine operations and in what cases they occur allow you to measure what matters.
+This should be done before optimizing as it is often less time consuming and pays dividends.
+But, just cause you see opportunity--low cpu usage, bad IPC, cache misses, high cost functions, blocking, lock contention--doesn't mean it will be easy to fix as the solutions come with tradeoffs or unexpected consequences.
+And sometimes the Usual Suspects drive you up the wrong wall.

 What you learned from the assignment
 What optimizations worked well and why
 What didn’t work and lessons learned